 We are excited to host Rainbow Island Puppets in the keiki zone near Makawao Steak House.
 Also located near the keiki zone is Maui’s own ice cream visionary, Coconut Glen, who will be serving his vegan treats in the illusive Bubble Bus, while hosting children of all ages in activities to promote both the education of sustainability, and encourage the concept of the eternal child.
 Other keiki activities include, balloon animals, face painting, and henna tattoos.

-stores to bid on their fabulous auction items.
-Join us for dinner at our food court or one of Makawao’s award winning restaurants.
+Join us for dinner at our pop up food court or one of our award winning Makawao restaurants.